Esri/ago-tools/README.md

 * Update sharing of content in groups
 * Remove items from an organization
 * Automate registration of items via spreadsheet
-* Calculate presence of attachments for feature layer
+* Calculate presence of attachments for features

 ## Instructions